-Tallow is a saturated animal fat you’ll want to keep stocked in your pantry for its countless uses, think homemade cosmetics, candle – or soapmaking.
-Here are my five favorite ways to use it!
+Tallow is a saturated animal fat you’ll want to keep stocked in your pantry for its countless uses, including homemade cosmetics and natural skin products, and candle or soapmaking.
+Here are my five favorite ways to use tallow!

 As a family who loves meat but seeks to raise animals in a way that honors their life, we try to use as much of the animal as possible.